antonekstrom1/antonekstrom1/README.md

 ### About Me

-Hi, I'm Anton Ekstrom, a curious entrepreneur and frontend developer from Sweden with a genuine passion for web technologies and e-commerce.
+Hi, I'm Anton Ekstrom, a curious developer and designer from Sweden with a genuine passion for web technologies and e-commerce.
 I've been building stuff on the web since a young teenager.
+I highly value writing simple and high-impact code with the user and business perspective in mind.
 Feel free to filter through my projects in the <a href="https://github.com/antonekstrom1?tab=stars" title="GitHub Stars" alt="GitHub Stars">star-section</a>.

 - Frontend Developer Student at Folkuniversitetet Gothenburg.
 - My daily work as Chief Technology Officer at Villahome.se consists of taking on, innovating and developing system-efficient solutions, primarily for our e-commerce platform and IT infrastructure.
 Frontend development is frequent.
 - I love creative coding because it allows me to both design and code.
 Creating beautiful interfaces and amazing user experiences with code is very satisfying to me.
-- In my free time, I like to travel, spend time with my girlfriend and family, cook, and delve into philosophical, historical, technological, and other geeky subjects.
-And last but not least, <strong>I love to learn.</strong>
+- In my free time i prefer spending time with my girlfriend, family and freinds.
+I also love traveling and have a lengthy bucketlist of countries and places i would love to visit.
+And last but not least, <strong>i love learning new cool technologies.</strong>

 ### Languages and tools